Headoo/arrest-pdo/README.md

 Installation
 ------------

-1. Put Php-mysql-api on your server and target Apache root directory to the web folder.
+1. Put Arrest-PDO on your server and target Apache root directory to the web folder.
 2. Apply chmod 0755 to all the project.
 3. Create an empty database "test"
 4. In the "test" database, create a "test" table